symbiote-library/silverstripe-elastica/README.md

 is used.
 The simplest default configuration is:

     Injector:
-      SilverStripe\Elastica\ElasticaService:
+      Symbiote\Elastica\ElasticaService:
         constructor:
           - %$Elastica\Client
           - index-name-to-use

-You can then use the `SilverStripe\Elastica\Searchable` extension to add searching functionality to your data objects.
-Elastic search can then be interacted with using the `SilverStripe\Elastica\ElasticService` class.
+You can then use the `Symbiote\Elastica\Searchable` extension to add searching functionality to your data objects.
+Elastic search can then be interacted with using the `Symbiote\Elastica\ElasticService` class.